sohonetlabs/sizefs/README.md

 files that are larger than any available RAM or HD storage.
 This can be very useful for testing large external storage systems, and the +/- operations are useful for exploring file size limitations without having to specify a file size as a huge number of bytes.
-The files contents can be specified by a set of regular expressions.
+The contents of each file are specified by a set of regular expressions that are initially inherited from the containing folder.

 Example Usage
 --------------